Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

-Should you use rewards?
+Should you use rewards for kids?

 As a parent you have good intentions to help your child learn responsibility and good behavior.
 You want them to know that in real life there are benefits that come along with working towards a goal or reward.
-This can be a bad thing, or a good thing, depending on what your mindset is about the rewards.
+This can be a bad thing or a good thing, depending on what your mindset is about the rewards.

 In our minds the most important question to ask when putting any teaching or training method in place is this: “What is my child truly learning based on the method I’m using?”
 And secondarily, “How do I know what they’re learning?”